Purpose-Game/Purpose/README.md

 Play as Sarah, a young woman struggling to survive and find purpose in a post-apocalyptic world.
 Her life is changed forever when she meets a little girl named Tiffany.

-Purpose is an episodic story about a young woman struggling with the loss of her sister in the Walker-infested post-apocalyptic world.
+*Purpose* is an episodic story about a young woman struggling with the loss of her sister in the Walker-infested post-apocalyptic world.
 Join her on her journey as you make decisions that influence the outcome of the story, in this text-based multiple-choice adventure inspired by Telltale Games' The Walking Dead.

 Features:
-- 16,000 words (Chapter 1)
+- 22,500 words (Chapter 1)
 - Multiple dialog and action options
 - Cloud-Saving
 - Achievements
 - Choices influence the story
+- Mobile friendly

 Made in [Twine 2](https://twinery.org/) with [Snowman 2](https://github.com/videlais/snowman).